Building Wooden Toys and Elaborate Music Boxes for Public Enjoyment

 Video of the Music Boxes

 These intricate machines need to be seen in action to be truly appreciated.
-Watch a YouTube video that was taken while some of Don’s impressive animated music boxes were on display in the Miniature Engineering Craftsmanship Museum in Carlsbad, CA.
+Below you can watch two videos that were taken while some of Don’s impressive animated music boxes were on display in the Miniature Engineering Craftsmanship Museum in Carlsbad, CA.